-Democrats make legal push for all Russia probe evidence, Trump calls Mueller report 'crazy'
+Democrats make legal bid for all Russia probe evidence, Trump calls Mueller report 'crazy'

 The Mueller inquiry laid bare what U.S. intelligence agencies have described as a Russian campaign of hacking and propaganda to sow discord in the United States, denigrate 2016 Democratic candidate Hillary Clinton and boost Trump, the Kremlin’s preferred candidate.

-Russia said on Friday that the report did not contain any evidence it had meddled in the election.
+Russia said on Friday Mueller’s report did not contain any evidence that Moscow had meddled.
 “We, as before, do not accept such allegations,” Kremlin spokesman Dmitry Peskov said.

+Asked on Friday about Russian interference in 2016, U.S. Secretary of State Mike Pompeo said in Washington that “we will make very clear to them that this is not acceptable behavior.”

+Trump has tried to cultivate good relations with Russian President Vladimir Putin, and came under heavy criticism in Washington last year for saying after meeting Putin that he accepted his denial of election meddling, over the conclusions of U.S. intelligence agencies.

+Half a dozen former Trump aides, including former campaign chairman Paul Manafort, were charged by Mueller’s office or convicted of crimes during his 22-month-long investigation.
+The Mueller inquiry spawned a number of other criminal probes by federal prosecutors in New York and elsewhere.

+One reason it would be difficult to charge Trump is that the Justice Department has a decades-old policy that a sitting president should not be indicted, although the U.S. Constitution is silent on whether a president can face criminal prosecution in court.

-One paragraph in the report is at the heart of whether Mueller intended Congress to pursue further action against Trump, who could not be charged by the special counsel under a long-standing Justice Department policy not to indict a sitting president.
+A paragraph in the report is at the heart of whether Mueller intended Congress to pursue further action against Trump.

 “The conclusion that Congress may apply the obstruction laws to the President’s corrupt exercise of the powers of office accords with our constitutional system of checks and balances and the principle that no person is above the law,” Mueller wrote.